hai-vr/XYVR/README-DEVELOPER.md

     - There is no feedback on the progress of data collection.
     - The Resonite login does not support TOTP.
     - Resonite SignalR session events occupy 50 kiloBytes per second of network usage even when idle.
 This is not normal, the Resonite client itself doesn't even take that much when idling.
+    - OS crash on SSD can corrupt the address book and prevent opening it.
+      - Handle this failure mode.
+      - As it was suggested to me, switch to sqlite for disk ops; mainly because of the disk-writing precautions sqlite seems to be taking.
 - Handle the lifecycle of successful newly logged-in connections with live monitoring.
 - Review the request lifecycle towards external systems.
 - Better expose the data update to the UI.